vg2357io/docAbiertaValentiGamez/docs/apps-suite/README.md

 ## English

+Apps Suite is a suite of applications that allows you to create, publish, and manage content on the web.

 Ariadna is a private network of apps, similar to those of Google, Meta, or Apple, but with open access.

 Sindri is a text format that extends Markdown and allows the creation of websites, apps, PDFs, and presentations from style templates.